dagger/dagger/docs/current/partials/_install-sdk-go.md

 The Dagger Go SDK requires [Go 1.15 or later](https://go.dev/doc/install).
 :::

-Install the Dagger Go SDK using the commands below:
+From an existing Go module, you can install the Dagger Go SDK using the commands below:

 ```shell
 go get dagger.io/dagger@latest